philc/vimium/README.md

 - Support for opening bookmarks (`b` and `B`).
 - Support for contenteditable text boxes.
-- Speed improvements and bugfixes.
+- Speed improvements and bug fixes.

 1.27 (2011-03-24)

-- Improvements and bugfixes.
+- Improvements and bug fixes.

 1.26 (2011-02-17)